nicholemr/grocerylistapp/README.md

 #### Search Suggestions

 Search suggestions were implemented using a Trie data structure programmed in Python.
-The tree is formed using the food items from my database, and the search algorithm traverses tree nodes and returns the matching results.
+The tree is formed using the food items from my database, and a search algorithm traverses tree nodes and returns the matching results.

 On the front-end, a ReactJS class component tracks user input using its state, where each state change sends a request to the server’s API.
 Each successful request sends back a JSON object with suggestion items then displayed by the component.